 In a Q & A, Mizzi noted that Long Branch has the highest number of applications at the Committee of Adjustment, of any ward in the city.
 “I think,” he said, “it’s considered one of the more developable areas of the city, one of the more desirable areas by builders, so managing that growth, it will be a challenge for organizations like yourself and the planning department.”

 At the meeting I also learned about a recent membership survey, which establishes priorities for the association’s next steps.
 Speakers also shared details about LBNA projects involving local history and the neighbourhood’s impressive tree canopy.
 I urge residents to join the association or renew their membership, and to help out with its work on behalf of Long Branch and the wider community.
-If you live outside of Long Branch, and support the objectives of the association, you can join as an associate (non-voting) member.
+If you live outside of Long Branch, and support the objectives of the association, you can join as an affiliate (non-voting) member.

 A July 12, 2021 Storeys article is entitled: “Co-Living is Currently Illegal in Toronto – What Are We Missing?”